-Perhaps because so little evidence exists, training programmes are not standardised and where programmes are implemented there are difficulties in demonstrating positive impacts.
-For example, in Denmark, all midwives and physicians in maternity units were required to take part in a CTG education programme consisting of e-learning, a 1-day course and a final written assessment.
-The evaluation of this programme suggested that it did not decrease the risk of birth hypoxia.
-A national intervention in Sweden yielded similar results.
+Perhaps because so little evidence exists, training programmes are not standardised,14 and where programmes are implemented there are difficulties in demonstrating positive impacts.
+For example, in Denmark all midwives and physicians in maternity units were required to take part in a CTG education program consisting of e-learning, a one-day course, and a final written assessment.15 The evaluation of this program suggested that it did not decrease the risk of birth hypoxia.16 A national intervention in Sweden yielded similar results.^{17 18}

-One challenge in moving the field forward is that most of the effort so far is based on the assumption that improvement requires targeting deficits in individuals' knowledge.
-Improving each staff member's knowledge and skill is clearly important, but insufficient attention has been granted to the other dimensions of why it may be difficult to improve interpretation and response to EFM.
-CTG interpretation can, for example, be hindered by cognitive biases: individuals sometimes rely on intuition rather than objective guidelines to interpret and document intrapartum CTGs.
+One challenge in moving the field forward is that most of the effort so far is based on the assumption that improvement requires targeting deficits in individuals' knowledge.^{19 20} Improving each staff member's knowledge and skill is clearly important, but insufficient attention has been granted to the other dimensions of why it may be difficult to improve interpretation and response to electronic fetal monitoring.
+CTG interpretation can, for example, be hindered by cognitive biases:

+individuals sometimes rely on intuition rather than objective guidelines to interpret and document intrapartum CTGs.21

-Even when intrapartum CTGs are interpreted correctly, the response may be suboptimal.
-Social, organisational and cultural features of maternity units and the wider institutions in which they sit may inhibit staff from taking the appropriate action, communicating their concerns or reacting appropriately to a request for intervention.
-22 23 Disagreements and divergences between midwives and obstetricians and conflicts over professional boundaries are an unfortunate characteristic of some maternity units.
-21 24 25 Multiple other features of the labour process, including pressures on facilities and aspirations of parents for their birth experience make the circumstances of decision-making and mobilisation of response particularly challenging.
+Even when intrapartum CTGs are interpreted correctly, the response may be sub-optimal.
+Social, organisational, and cultural features of maternity units and the wider institutions in which they sit may inhibit staff from taking the appropriate action, communicating their concerns, or reacting appropriately to a request for intervention.22 23 Disagreements and divergences between midwives and obstetricians and conflicts over professional boundaries are an unfortunate characteristic of some maternity units.21 24 25 Multiple other features of the labour process, including pressures on facilities, and aspirations of parents for their birth experience make the circumstances of decision-making and mobilisation of response particularly challenging.